Recruitment and Placement of Seafarers Convention, 1996

-Having decided upon the adoption of certain proposals with regard to the revision of the Placing of Seamen Convention, 1920, ..

 Ratifications

 As of 2022, the convention had been ratified by 10 states.
 However, all have subsequently denounced it.

 Recruitment and Placement of Seafarers Convention and COVID-19

 The International Labour Organisation (ILO), taking into account the Recruitment and Placement of Seafarers Convention, called on governments to immediately adopt possible measures in the interests of seafarers and to take steps to minimize the risk of COVID-19 virus infection.

 The ILO Memorandum sought to coordinate the International Maritime Organisation (IMO) and World Health Organization(WHO) action strategies to prevent the spread of COVID-19.